 Peru Carnival Season (Carnaval)

-Then, of course, we have water fights.
-Throughout February, Peruvians love to throw water at each other -- and we’re talking about buckets here, not just balloons -- so keep your car window closed and your camera in a watertight bag.
+Then, of course, there are the water fights.
+Throughout February, Peruvians love to throw water at each other—buckets, not just balloons—so keep your car window closed and your camera in a watertight bag.
 Crime also tends to rise during the main carnival dates, so keep an extra eye on your gear and watch out for pickpockets.
 Be particularly cautious in Lima.

 03 of 07

 February 2, provinces of Canas and Chumbivilcas, Cusco

 The Toqto is a ritual battle fought between primarily Quechua-speaking communities in the provinces of Canas and Chumbivilcas.
 The three-day event features one-on-one fights followed by group battles.
 Like the Chiaraje battles in January, Toqto fights are not for the faint-hearted—the use of weapons and cavalry leads to an unsurprisingly high injury count.
 Despite the bumps and bruises, the event always ends with a party in honor of both winners and losers.